-TRP Toppers (Online): Bigg Boss 13 Tops The Chart; Sanjivani & Kahaan Hum Kahaan Tum Out Of TRP Race
+TRP Toppers (Online): Bigg Boss 13 Tops The Chart; Sanjivani & Kahaan Hum Kahaan Tum Out Of The Race

 Taarak Mehta Ka Ooltah Chashmah & Tujhse Hai Raabta

-Taarak Mehta Ka Ooltah Chashmah has managed to occupy the eighth spot and has grabbed 14.2 points while Tujhse Hai Raabta has returned to the 10th spot with 11.6 points ratings.
+Taarak Mehta Ka Ooltah Chashmah has occupied the eighth spot and has grabbed 14.2 points while Tujhse Hai Raabta has returned to the 10th spot with 11.6 points.

 Top 10 Shows